Start planning your trip to the US capital with this handy travel guide to the top things to do in Washington DC.

 This includes Kehinde Wiley’s vibrant painting of Barack Obama which has been extremely popular (there was a queue to get near it!)
 I also love the beautiful courtyard in this building – it’s light, airy and a very calming space.

-Renwick Gallery – If you’re visiting Washington before January 2019, I’d urge you to visit the Burning Man exhibition at the Renwick Gallery.
+Renwick Gallery – When we visited Washington DC there was a Burning Man exhibition on at the Renwick Gallery.

 Wacky and colourful creations, intriguing costumes and soundscapes make this a totally unique experience.